Hyperpersonalisation

 Segmentation logic also remained static.
 Real users do not behave in fixed categories.
 Intent shifts quickly.
 A visitor researching regulatory guidance today may return tomorrow with a different objective.
 Rule-based systems struggled to respond to that fluidity.

 Many organisations quietly scaled back their ambitions.
+Check out How RAG works in AI Search.

 The Illusion of Early “AI”